 The concept underlying the program is to offer gifted students a meaningful intellectual experience, combined with social activities (and appropriate emotional support), so as to allow them to develop concurrently in both these spheres.
 During the program, the students learn to cope with intriguing intellectual challenges, and are involved in participatory social activities with gifted peers from all over the country.

-Tel Aviv University – through Tel Aviv Youth University
+Tel Aviv University - the Tel Aviv University for Youth

-Hebrew University of Jerusalem's Belmonte Science Laboratories Center
+The Hebrew University of Jerusalem - the Belmonte Science Laboratories Center

-Ben-Gurion University – through the Jusidman Center for Science Oriented Youth
+Ben Gurion University of the Negev - the Jusidman Center for Science-oriented Youth

-The Weizmann Institute of Science's Davidson Institute of Science Education
+Weizmann Institute of Science - the Davidson Center for Science Education

-Ariel University's Unit for Children and Youth (program for girls only)
+Ariel University - The University’s Department for Children & Youth, for girls only